puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 	quest --start modules

 ## Why Meddle with Modules?
-There's no hard-and-fast technical reason why you can't throw all your resource declarations for a node into one massive class.
+There's no hard-and-fast technical reason why you can't toss all the resource declarations for a node into one massive class.
 But this wouldn't be very Puppetish.
 Puppet's not just about bringing your nodes in line with a desired configuration state; it's about doing this in a way that's transparent, repeatable, and as painless as possible.

 Modules are a big part of how Puppet eases the challenges of configuration management.
-Returns on the work that goes into crafting one well-written module can be multiplied across an unlimited number of nodes.
 Modules allow you to organize your Puppet code into units that are testable, reusable, and portable, in short, *modular*.
+This means that instead of writing Puppet code from scratch for every configuration you need, you can mix and match solutions from a few well-written modules.
+And because these modules are separate and self-contained, they're much easier to test, maintain, and share than a collection of one-off solutions.

+Though there are some technical aspects to how Puppet treats modules, they're not much more than a convention for organizing Puppet code.
 The standard module filestructure gives Puppet a consistent way to locate whatever classes, files, templates, plugins, and binaries are required to manage a given function on a node.

 Modules and the module directory structure also provide an important way to manage scope within Puppet.
 Keeping everything nicely tucked away in its own module means you have to worry much less about name collisions and confusion.